tantaman/tantaman.github.io/_posts/2021-01-21-false-positive-rate.markdown

 Below you can modify the prevalence of the disease (prior probability), false positive rate of the test and population size to see the various outcomes.

-One thing that becomes very obvious when playing with the demo below is how important it is for a false positive rate to be as close to 0 as possible.
-Getting above 1% quickly results in unreliable outcomes.
+The other thing highlighted in the demo below is how false negative rate also impacts the amount of positive test results that can be in error.

 <div class="full-info-box">
   <form class="demo-controls">